Best Project Management Tools for Educators and Teachers 2026

 4. ClickUp — Best for Power Users Who Want Maximum Flexibility

 ClickUp is the overachiever of project management tools.
 It does everything — sometimes too much.
-But here's the deal: it's improved dramatically in stability over the past two years, which directly addresses complaints users had back in 2023-2024 when it had a reputation for being buggy.
+It's also improved dramatically in stability over the past two years, which directly addresses the biggest complaint users had back in 2023-2024 when it had a reputation for being buggy.

-For educators who want a genuinely customizable system and don't mind a steeper setup, ClickUp offers more features on its free plan than any other tool on this list.
+Here's the deal: for educators who want a genuinely customizable system and don't mind a steeper setup, ClickUp offers more features on its free plan than any other tool on this list.
 We're talking docs, whiteboards, goals, time tracking, and 15+ project views — all free.
-The catch?
+The caveat?
 It's complex.
-You need to invest real time to configure it properly, and if you just dive in without a plan, you'll end up with a chaotic mess.
+You need to invest real time to configure it properly, and if you just dive in without a plan, you'll end up with a chaotic mess that you abandon after two weeks.

 Key Features: